generalkim00/neogame/README.md

 ### Credits

 Thank you to Neunity @ https://github.com/norchain/Neunity for providing the test environment for running the lottery smart contract.
 We could not have completed our development of the smart contract without your framework.
 Also thanks [dprat0821](https://github.com/dprat0821) for overnights discussion to make Asymmentropy happen.
+Hereby authorize him to translate the term "Asymmentropy" to Chinese language "非对称熵".